aryan68125/Deep-learning-prerequisite/README.md

 #### The Sigmoid funtion graph is shown as below ->
 ![](util_pictures_for_explaination_README/sigmoid_funtion_graph.png)

+# Some points to remember when analyzing data in machine learning:
+## Handle time column in a database or an excel sheet
+- When dealing with time which is cyclical in nature.
+We catagorize the time into different categories.
+- The categories may look something like this
+    - 0 for 12 am to 6 am
+    - 1 for 6 am to 12 pm
+    - 2 for 12 pm to 6 pm
+    - 3 for 6 pm to 12 am
+- The reason we divided time into buckets is because we assume that the users in the same bucket will behave similary.
+So this helps out when these types of columns end up in the training data when training our machine learning model.

 # Sentiment Analysis with Logistic Regression
 ## Case 1 : Without L1 Regularization
 #### Findings during my testing ->